poenaruiulian/counteronus/README.md

 ---

-### Home screen
+### ❤️ Home screen

-For the new lovers the counter starts at 0 0 0:
+💕For the new lovers the counter starts at 0 0 0:

 <img src="./readmeImages/home1.jpeg" width="288" height="512">

-But for the long lovers, we have the edit screen:
+💕But for the long lovers, we have the edit screen:

 <div style="flex-direction:row">
   <img src="./readmeImages/editDate2.jpeg" width="288" height="512">